refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useTable` hook

-`useTable` return values and properties are updated.
+`useTable` return values and properties has been updated.

--   `initialCurrent` and `initialPageSize` props are deprecated.
-Use `pagination` prop instead.
+-   The `initialCurrent` and `initialPageSize` props are deprecated.
+Use the `pagination` prop instead.

     ```diff
     useTable({